In-Law Suites, Mother In Law Apartments, Accessory Units, Family Suites or whatever you call them are quite common around me in Tewksbury MA.

 What You Need To Homes For Sale With Mother In-law Suites In Massachusetts

 But only pay that premium if that suite has been properly permitted or you know it can be permitted with the town.
-If it can’t be properly permitted while you may use it at such it could hurt you come time for resale.
+If it can’t be properly permitted, while you may use it at such under the radar (not recommended) it could hurt you come time for resale.

-As an agent, I see in-law suite or in-law potential all of the time.
+As an agent, I see in-law suites or in-law potential marketed in real estate listings all the time.
 Often the statement is not true.
 The in-law has never been permitted or more importantly, can’t be permitted.

 If you are buying a home with the intent of using part of the space as an in-law apartment do your due diligence.
 Using a Massachusetts buyer’s agent when it comes time to do your due diligence is invaluable.

 I always either check or encourage my buyer clients to check to see if an in-law has been permitted.
 If it hasn’t been permitted, I try to get a sense from the building department if it can and what is involved.